As one of New York’s premier boutique hotels, Hotel Giraffe goes a long way to please

 Staying at the Hotel Giraffe opened up for me a whole new Manhattan neighborhood—NoMad—a hip pocket of New York well removed from the tourist crowds of Times Square and Rockefeller Center.
 But the No. 6 subway, only two blocks from the hotel, provides easy access to other parts of Manhattan.
 The Herman Melville Square street sign by the hotel recalls the author of Moby Dick, a resident of the neighborhood from 1863 until his death in 1891.
 Not far away is the Flatiron District and famous Flatiron Building with its triangular footprint.

 Another discovery: a two-block stretch of Lexington Avenue called Curry Hill, an easy walk from the hotel.
 A fan of Indian cuisine, I salivated upon hearing about the bevy of ethnic restaurants and food shops clustered there.
-A signboard declaring “Best lunch buffet in NYC includes up to 22 items” lured me into Haandi restaurant, where I feasted in plain surroundings on chicken tikka masala, chicken biryani, potato samosas and other Indian, Pakistani and Bangladeshi dishes for $12.
-Another day I opted for Indian fast food at Curry in a Hurry.
+A signboard declaring “Best lunch buffet in NYC includes up to 22 items” lured me into Haandi restaurant, where I feasted in plain surroundings on chicken tikka masala, chicken biryani, potato samosas and other Indian, Pakistani and Bangladeshi dishes.

 Just down the block is one of several locations of Sarabeth’s, renowned as one of New York’s best places for breakfast and brunch (and for its gourmet jams sold across the country).
 Hotel Giraffe guests can have a hot breakfast delivered from Sarabeth’s, which counts eggs Benedict and Fat and Fluffy French Toast among its prized staples.